 Nanoleaf’s lighted wall panels were designed for just this purpose.
 With their low lumen output, and dazzling array of shapes and colors, these panels are perfect for relaxing at the end of the day, jazzing up your entertainment system, or simply giving you some mood lighting for a romantic dinner.

-The Smarter Essentials light strips also make for good ambient lighting.
+The Smarter essentials light bulb strips also make for good ambient lighting.
 Though they have the capability to glow brightly, they can also be dimmed to set the mood for relaxation in your home in a variety of colors to create the perfect ambiance.

 If Nanoleaf is a bit out of your price range, or you rather smart home lighting that can also do double-duty as general and ambient lighting, no problem – there are alternatives to using their lights for your smart home.